-Prior to my Ph.D., I earned an M.Sc. from the School of Computing and Information at the University of Pittsburgh, and worked on advanced computational methods and time-series analysis in telecommunication.
+I hold a Ph.D. in Electrical Engineering from TU Wien (Vienna University of Technology), where I specialized in self-supervised learning, wireless localization, and scenario modeling.
+Previously, I earned an M.Sc. from the School of Computing and Information at the University of Pittsburgh, specializing in advanced computational methods, networks, and time-series data in telecommunications.β

 In this chapter you can find an overview of several data-driven techniques for feature learning of radio-frequency (RF) signals.
 From shallow dimensionality reduction to deep metric learning and self-supervised learning, we discuss different approaches to leveraging channel estimates for wireless localization.